+The relative impacts to all areas of the county in order to minimize or mitigate significant impacts in any one area.
+Metro seeks to balance reductions throughout the county so that no one area experiences significant negative impacts.

+Ways to minimize impacts through the type of reduction, particularly through restructuring service.
+Reduction of service can range from deleting a single trip to eliminating an entire route.
+Metro will also consider restructuring service in an area to make it more efficient or will consider alternative services.
+By consolidating service to eliminate duplication, and by closely matching service with demand, Metro may be able to provide needed trips at reduced cost and minimize impacts on riders.
+Service consolidation may lead to increased frequency of service on some routes to accommodate projected loads, even though the overall result of the restructure is a reduction in service hours.

-Metro also considers restructures when making large reductions, to identify areas where restructuring can lead to more efficient service.
-Reduction of service can range from reduction of a single trip to elimination of an entire route.
-While no route or area is exempt from change during large-scale system reductions, Metro will seek to maintain service at All-Day and Peak Network levels, and to avoid reducing service on corridors already identified as below their target service levels.
+The identified investment need on corridors.
+While no route or area would be exempt from change during a large-scale system reduction, Metro will try to maintain the target level of service on corridors in the All-Day and Peak-Only Network levels, and will seek to avoid reducing service on corridors that are already below their target service levels.

-Service restructuring allows Metro to serve trip needs at a reduced cost by consolidating and focusing service in corridors such as those in the All-Day and Peak Network.
-Restructuring allows Metro to make reductions while minimizing impacts to riders.
-Metro strives to eliminate duplication and match service to demand during large-scale reductions.
-As a result of service consolidation some routes may increase in frequency to accommodate projected loads, even while the result of the restructure is a reduction in service hours.
+Preservation of last connections.
 Metro serves some urbanized areas of east and south King County adjacent to or surrounded by rural land.
 Elimination of all service in these areas would result in significant reduction in the coverage that Metro provides.
-To ensure that Metro continues to address mobility needs, ensure social equity and provide geographic value to people throughout King County, connections to these areas would be preserved when making service reductions, regardless of productivity.
+To ensure that Metro continues to address mobility needs, ensure social equity and provide geographic value to people throughout King County, connections to these areas would be preserved when making service reductions, regardless of route productivity.

-During service reductions Metro will consider the use of alternative services that can reduce costs on corridors with routes that are in the bottom 25 percent in one or both productivity measures.
-In this way, alternative services may help maintain public mobility in a cost-effective manner.
-These alternative services will be evaluated according to the measures and performance thresholds developed through the evaluation of the demonstrations called for in the five-year plan.
+Applicability of alternative services.
+In many areas of King County, and especially in urbanized areas adjacent to or surrounded by rural land, Metro may provide cost-effective alternatives to fixed-route transit service.
+These alternatives could avoid a significant reduction in the coverage Metro provides while better meeting community needs (Strategy 6.2.3).
+During service reductions Metro will consider the use of alternative services that can reduce costs on corridors with routes that are in the bottom 25 percent in one or both productivity measures Alternative Services will be evaluated differently than the fixed-route system, according to the measures and performance thresholds developed through the Alternative Services Program.

+Reduction priorities

 Priorities for reduction are listed below.
 Within all of the priorities, Metro ensures that social equity is a primary consideration in any reduction proposal, complying with all state and federal regulations.

 Reduce service on routes that are below the 25 percent productivity threshold for a given time period.
 Routes that are below the 25 percent productivity threshold on both measures are considered for reduction before routes that are below the 25 percent productivity threshold for only one measure in the following order:

-All-day routes that duplicate or overlap with other routes on corridors on the All-Day and Peak Network.
+Routes that duplicate or overlap with other routes on corridors on the All-Day and Peak-Only Network.

-Peak routes failing one or both of the criteria.
+Peak-only routes that do not have a travel time or ridership advantage.

-All-day routes that operate on corridors that are above their target service levels, meaning corridors in which the all-day service family assignment (see SG-9) is a lower level of service than the corridor currently has.
+All-day routes that operate on corridors that are above their target service levels.

-All-day routes that operate on corridors which are at their target service levels.
-This worsens the deficiency between existing service and the All-Day and Peak Network service levels.
+All-day routes that operate on corridors that are at their target service levels.
+Reductions or deletions of these routes would worsen the deficiency between existing service levels and target service levels.

 Restructure service to improve efficiency of service.